pravg-amd/shark-ai/docs/programming_guide.md

 ## Layer Development

-See: `sharktank.layers` for existing core layers
+See: `amdsharktank.layers` for existing core layers

 TODO: Discuss common layers, etc.

 ## Model Development

-See: `sharktank.models` for specific model family implementations.
+See: `amdsharktank.models` for specific model family implementations.

 TODO: Discuss model configs, registry, and serving protocols to implement (for various kinds of serving scenarios).